 ‘basic parameters’ means any regulatory, technical or operational condition which is critical to interoperability and is specified in the relevant TSI;

 As a concrete example, let us consider the requirements set up for the radio communication system to be used by railways.
-In the Control-Command and Signalling (CCS) TSI (Decision 2012/88/EU), there are two subsystems described: the trackside subsystem and the on-board subsystem.
+In the Control-Command and Signalling (CCS) TSI (Regulation 2016/919/EU [4]), there are two subsystems described: the trackside subsystem and the on-board subsystem.
 Both of them have elements related to radio communication.

 The features of the subsystems, contained in the TSI, are: